 David Yepsen Director's Award

-Just prior to David Yepsen’s retirement from the institute, through the generosity of local supporters Herb and Carolyn Donow, the David Yepsen Director’s Award was created and endowed.
+Through the generosity of local supporters Herb and Carolyn Donow, the David Yepsen Director’s Award was created and endowed prior to Yepsen’s retirement from the Institute.

 This endowment formalizes one of Yepsen’s first initiatives as director.
 He created a $1,000 annual award for one outstanding institute-affiliated student each year with the recipient chosen by the director.
 No application is needed as all Institute student employees, interns and ambassadors are considered for this scholarship opportunity.